andrei-punko/java-sandbox/README.md

 * `hibernate-mappings`
 Example of different cases of Hibernate mappings

-* `iot-rest-service-sample`
-Example of microservice with IoT purposes based on spring-boot related stack

 * `messaging-stomp-websocket`
 Example of STOMP messaging over WebSockets for building interactive web application